Axway/amplify-fusion-labs/hello-world/README.md

 Continue from Lab 3

-* Disable to integration so it can be edited
+* Disable the integration so it can be edited
 * Click the plus sign between the two components and add an if-else
   ![If-else](images/lab4-ifelse-a.png)
 * Expand the If-else and label it "check value"